Ouranosinc/xscen/docs/releasing.rst

 For creating tags and releases, we **strongly recommend** enabling the "release immutability" option in the repository settings.
 This prevents _tags_ and _releases_ from being modified of GitHub after they have been published.

 #.
 Create a new branch from `main` (e.g. `release-0.2.0`).
 #.
-Update the `CHANGELOG.rst` file to change the `Unreleased` section to the current date.
-#.
 Bump the version in your branch to the next version (e.g. `v0.1.0 -> v0.2.0`):

     .. code-block:: console

+        # For a minor version, bump the minor.
+For a patch only, do the "bump release".
-        bump-my-version bump minor # In most cases, we will be releasing a minor version bump-my-version bump release # This will update the version strings to drop the `dev` suffix git push
+        bump-my-version bump minor
+        bump-my-version bump release # This will update the version strings to drop the `dev` suffix git push